 U.S. District Court, Northern District of New York

 U.S. District Court, Southern District of New York

 U.S. District Court, Eastern District of New York

-James was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Litigation—Health Care, and was named the 2020 Long Island “Lawyer of the Year” for Litigation—Health Care.
+James was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2021 in the field of Litigation—Health Care, and was named the Best Lawyers 2020® Litigation—Health Care “Lawyer of the Year” in Long Island.
 He has been listed in Best Lawyers since 2018.

 James has received an “AV” rating by Martindale-Hubbell, its highest accolade.
 He was also featured in the Long Island Business News “Who’s Who in Intellectual Property & Labor Law.”
 He has been recognized for his exceptional standing in the legal community in the area of General Litigation in New York Super Lawyers, and has been recognized by The American Lawyer as one of the top-rated lawyers in litigation.

 James Weller is a member of the American Bar Association and its Litigation and Tort and Insurance Law sections; he also serves on the Business Torts Litigation Committee, Products Liability Committee, and Trial Practice Committee.
 In addition, he is a member of the New York Bar Association and the Theodore Roosevelt Inns of Court.